Collection Development Policy

 - Provide principles and standards for assisting the Director and staff in designing collection development plans and procedures;

-- Guide the Director and staff members in the selection of materials for acquisition efficiently and effectively and;
+- Guide the Director and staff members in the selection of items for acquisition efficiently and effectively and;

-- Inform the public of the principles, standards, methods, and procedures that govern the selection of materials and the growth of the collection.
+- Inform the public of the principles, standards, methods, and procedures that govern the selection of items and growth of the collections.

-Materials are purchased for inclusion in the Davis County Library if they:
+Materials and equipment are purchased for inclusion in the Davis County Library if they:

 - Contribute to fulfilling the mission and roles of the Library, as established by the Board of Directors;

 - Comply with long-term and short-term collection development plans formulated by the Director with the assistance of the staff; and,